martin-cao/SSMS/README.md

 This app is still in early development.

-Currently features below is available:
+Currently features below are available:

 - Selling
 - - Goods search